 - Sue Sprinkle: 5th Ave.
 Design – email

-The Downtown Association also serves downtown’s needs today through its subsidiary 501c3 non-profit organization, the Downtown Association of Fairbanks Community Services, whose mission is to “identify and fill critical social service gaps, lessening the burdens of government while at the same time maintaining the vitality and improving the overall quality of life in downtown Fairbanks.”
-Its primary programs include hosting signature downtown events like the Midnight Sun Festival and the Downtown Market, as well as fielding the Community Service Patrol, a foot- and van-patrol devoted to improving the business climate downtown and transporting intoxicated or incapacitated persons from downtown to appropriate points of care.
+The Downtown Association of Fairbanks Community Services’ mission is to “identify and fill critical social service gaps, lessening the burdens of government while at the same time maintaining the vitality and improving the overall quality of life in downtown Fairbanks.”
+Its primary programs include hosting signature downtown events like the Midnight Sun Festival and the Winter solstice Festival, as well as fielding the Community Service Patrol, a foot- and van-patrol devoted to improving the business climate downtown and transporting intoxicated or incapacitated persons from downtown to appropriate points of care, and educating and advocating for downtown’s needs for its residents, tenants. owners and users across a range of areas from snow removal to planning.